rdfostrich/article-jws2018-ostrich/content/related-work.md

 the go-to backend storage method for [TPF](cite:cites ldf) servers.
 Approaches like [LOD Laundromat](lodlaundromat) combine HDT and TPF for hosting and publishing 650K+ Linked Datasets containing 38M+ triples, proving its usefulness at large scale.
+We will reuse HDT snapshots as part of our storage solution.

 ### RDF Archiving
 {:#related-work-archiving}